 Droid K-250 was perfect as the sarcastic droid.
 It brings humor to the movie.
 Donnie Yen as Chirrut Imwe and Jiang Wen as Baze Malbus, steal any of the scenes they are in.
 Chirrut Imwe plays the blind stick wielding ninja and Baze Malbus counters with his super blasters.

 The final battle scene begins when the alliance comes to grip with the reality that the Death Star changes the balance of power.
 The debate centers on do we surrender or fight on?
 Jyn Erso states the rebellion must fight.
 She, along with Cassian Andor, decide to go it alone with many of Andor’s comrades.
-Their goal is to find the print out of the Death Star’s plans.
-Jyn Erso knows from a transmission given to her by Saw Gerrera that her dad has put a flaw into the Death Star which could lead to its demise.
+Their goal is to find the Death Star’s plans for Jyn Erso knows from a transmission given to her by Saw Gerrera that her dad has put a flaw into the Death Star which could lead to its demise.